-- Whisk together milk and eggs in a shallow bowl and set aside.
+- Whisk together milk/egg wash in a shallow bowl and set aside.

-- Whisk together flour, nonfat dry milk powder, baking powder, ½ tsp kosher salt, 2 tsp granulated sugar, and 2 tablespoons of the spice mixture in a large shallow bowl to combine.
-Drizzle 3 tablespoons of the milk/egg mixture into the flour mixture and rub with your fingertips until the flour is like wet sand.
+- Whisk together flour, nonfat dry milk powder, baking powder, ½ teaspoon kosher salt, 2 teaspoon granulated sugar, and 2 tablespoons of the spice mixture in a large shallow bowl to combine.
+Drizzle 3 tablespoons of the milk/egg wash into the seasoned coating and rub with your fingertips or a fork until the flour is like wet sand.

 Frying and Assembling